-But there’s a new type of mail I’m learning about that’s way worse than any bill I could get, and it’s called Emotional Blackmail.
+But there’s a type of mail I’ve been learning about, that I’ve been getting for years, and it’s way worse than any bill I could ever get.

-But I’m doing much better these days.
-I’m sober.
-I’m doing what I love.
-Still have some things I’m working on, but generally speaking, grateful, which is why I’m doing so well.
-And I’m obsessed with healing rather than numbing myself by getting wasted, which is how I happened upon the book I’m sharing with you today.
+But I’ve turned my life around.
+Still have some things I’m working on, but generally speaking, I’m grateful to be here, which is why I’m doing so well.
+And I’m obsessed with healing rather than numbing myself by running from how I feel, which is the basis for all addictions, which is how I happened upon the book I’m sharing with you today.

-It took me a while to start reading it because the title made it seem like such a downer.
-It sounds super depressing, right?
-And I don’t know about you but I want to focus on feeling good, not getting all bummed out thinking about terrible behavior.
+My therapist recommended it, and full disclosure, it took me a long while to crack it open.
+That title sounds super depressing, right?
+And I don’t know about you but I want to focus on feeling good, not getting all bummed out thinking about shitty behavior.

 Some people don’t know they’re using them, they’re just doing what they think they need to do – what they’ve always done – to survive.
-Some do get it, which is kind of scary, but still, they might not understand why they feel compelled to act so shitty.
+Others do get it, which is scary, but they might not understand why they feel compelled to act so shitty.

 To be clear, figuring out who’s an emotional blackmailer is not about pointing out who’s an asshole.
 We all have it in us to take the prize in that department depending on the feeling we’re trying to process.

-It’s about learning how to notice and stop contributing to the manipulative behavior.
+It’s about learning how to notice and stop contributing to manipulative behavior.